nreddi2/data-science-portfolio/wage-income-north-carolina.md

 ## Problem definition

 My starting question was: “How does the gender pay gap change depending on factors such as education level, age, occupation, or years of work experience?”
-The available Census data require a narrower, measurable question:
+Due to the available Census data I decided to revise it to a narrower, measurable question:

 > Among North Carolina residents ages 25–64 with positive wage and salary income, how does weighted median annual wage income differ by reported sex across education, age, and selected occupations?